jvasilakes/txtsh/README.md

 	!quit: quit the shell.

+	!restart: restart txtsh

-	!load <DATA_TYPE>, <DATA>: load DATA into database.
+	!load [DATA_TYPE], [DATA]: load DATA into database.

 		Possible values for DATA_TYPE: 'string', 'file'

 		if 'string', DATA must be a sequence of characters surrounded by quotes.
 		if 'file', DATA may be left blank, in which case a file explorer will open, or it may be the full path to a plain text file.

-	!free ID: unload text object stored in ID.
+	!free [ID]: unload text object stored in ID.

-	!use ID: go to subshell to manipulate text data stored in ID.
+	!use [ID]: go to subshell to manipulate text data stored in ID.

 	!list: print all loaded objects.